“Standing on the corner…”*

-Steve Jobs got it, as did the Greeks.
+Steve Jobs seemed to work from a premise, as did and do many cultures.
 Technology is art.
-Its Greek root τέχνη (technē) referred to craft, the art of making things, both the useful and the beautiful.
-(Think Elgin’s pilfered marbles.)
+The Greek root τέχνη (technē) refers to craft, the art of making things, both the useful and the beautiful.
+Elgin’s pilfered marbles, the Parthenon, Homer’s Odessy, the Theban plays of Sophocles — all are τέχνη, art.

-Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the corner of Technology Street and Liberal Arts Street.
-If you’ve read Walter Isaacson’s biography of Jobs, you know that the man was more artist than technologist.
+Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the intersection of Technology and Liberal Arts.
+Jobs probably imagined himself as much an artist as technologist.
+But that doesn’t matter.
+They’re the same thing.

-At the same time, Greek philosophers made a clear distinction between τέχνη (technē)—art of shaping things—and their conception of λόγος (logos)—the art of using discourse (including graphics arts) to share knowledge or to shape opinion and prompt action.
+At the same time, Greek philosophers made a clear distinction between τέχνη (technē)—art of shaping things—and their conception of λόγος (logos)—the art of using discourse (including logic and graphics representations) to share knowledge or to shape opinion and prompt the right (and helpful) action.

 *For some, this phrase may raise the somatic specter of Huxley’s Brave New World, but its source is The Tempest, Shakespeare’s last play.
 The words express Miranda’s amazement at having been tossed ashore on a magical island by southern seas: